Crib Dice -- an Original Dice Game

 position.
 Those behind may assume greater risk to catch up.
 Those

 desperately behind may focus on throwing the bomb.
-However, keep in

 mind that failure to advance to board position 61 loses 2 games, while